KQM-git/TicketBot/ReadMe.md

 The bot can automatically add a contribution role to all contributors when the ticket reaches the required amount of verifications.
 - `/contributor add <user>`: Adds a user to the list of contributors.
 Can be done by the ticket owner and by people who have one of the management roles (`manageRoles`) for that ticket type.
 - `/contributor remove <user>`: Removes a user to the list of contributors.
 Can be done by the ticket owner and by people who have one of the management roles (`manageRoles`) for that ticket type.
 - `/verify`: Verifies the current ticket.
-Can be done by people who haven't already verified the ticket, have one of the the management (`manageRoles`) or verification roles (`verifyRoles`) for that ticket type and while the ticket isn't already verified.
+Can be done by people who haven't already verified the ticket, have one of the the management (`manageRoles`) or verification roles (`verifyRoles`) for that ticket type and while the ticket isn't already verified and isn't open.
 If enough `verifications` are reached, the channel will be moved to the verified category (if `verifiedCategory` is configured on the type), a role (`verifiedRole`) will be given out to all contributors and a transcript will be made of this channel.

 ## Access
 - `/add <user/role>`: Adds a user/role from the current ticket.
 Useable by people with the ticket type'one of the management roles (`manageRoles`).